aymanzyy/aymanzyy.github.io/_pages/about.md

 If you have any questions for me, you can contact me via email or through my LinkedIn page.
 Any & all NC or RTP coffee spot suggestions are much appreciated.

+An example of pulling from a timeline: {% twitter https://twitter.com/jekyllrb maxwidth=500 limit=3 %}